joseguzman1337/sslstrip/README.md

-## This is a fork of sslstrip to python3
+## This is a fork of sslstrip to works with python3

 ### Installing